 - Market risk is the risk that changes in market prices, including foreign exchange rates and interest rates, will affect the fair value of future cash flows of financial instruments.
 All financial instruments are denominated in sterling and the Directors consider that due to their short term nature the carrying values included in these financial statements are a reasonable approximation of their fair value. - Interest risk is the risk that future cash flows of a financial instrument will fluctuate because of changing interest rates, but the Company's exposure to the risk of changes in market interest rates is limited as the only interest bearing instruments are held with other group companies with short term repayment dates, or repayable on demand. - Credit risk is the risk that a customer or counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 However, the Company's clients are all large scale financial services or utility companies with strong balance sheets and the value of outstanding debtors outside 60 days at any point of time is minimal.
 This minimises any potential credit risk. - Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due, due to insufficient cash.
-However, the company is ordinarily a profitable business (excluding the specific issues arising in respect of COVID-19 in 2020) with minimal working capital requirements, with support available if required from strongly funded group entities.
+The Company has minimal working capital requirements, with support available if required from strongly funded group entities.
 Budgets and reforecasts include assessments of cash requirements and short term daily cash trackers are used across the year to monitor near term cash demands, to ensure any if there were any emerging short terms liquidity risks then these would be identified and addressed in a timely manner.